 Introduction to Philosophy addresses methods and issues related to philosophical thought.
-Topics covered include Biblical and non-biblical systems in an effort to facilitate one's ability to understand and communicate philosophical concepts including: a review of worldviews, as well as philosophies and the philosophers who introduced them.
+Topics covered include biblical and non-biblical systems of thought, how these systems facilitate one's ability to understand and communicate philosophical concepts, and a review of worldviews and philosophies as well as the philosophers who introduced them.
 Special emphasis is placed on the development of a worldview from non-biblical and biblical philosophical perspectives.